jeremiahmegel/Emoji-Translator/README.md

 I don't actually have the time to implement any of these changes, but I would if I could!

 - Figure out why the program takes up multiple gigabytes of RAM, and reduce its memory impact.
-- Tweak to formulas to produce more relevant results.
+- Tweak the formulas to produce more relevant results.
 - Reduce score-inflation by synonymous annotations.

 ## License